fotonauts/activr/README.md

 end
 ```

-Once dispatched the activity is stored in the `activities` MongoDB collection.
+Once dispatched the activity is stored in the `activities` MongoDB collection:

 ```
 > db.activities.findOne()